MaterializeInc/materialize/doc/user/content/sql/create-materialized-view.md

 ---
 title: "CREATE MATERIALIZED VIEW"
-description: "`CREATE MATERIALIZED VIEW` defines a view that is persisted in storage and incrementally updated as new data arrives."
+description: "`CREATE MATERIALIZED VIEW` defines a view that is persisted in durable storage and incrementally updated as new data arrives."
 menu:
   main:
     parent: 'commands'
 ---

-`CREATE MATERIALIZED VIEW` defines a view that is persisted in storage and incrementally updated as new data arrives.
+`CREATE MATERIALIZED VIEW` defines a view that is persisted in durable storage and incrementally updated as new data arrives.

-A materialized view specifies a [cluster](/overview/key-concepts/#clusters) that is tasked with maintaining its results up-to-date, but **can be referenced in any cluster**.
+A materialized view specifies a [cluster](/overview/key-concepts/#clusters) that is tasked with keeping its results up-to-date, but **can be referenced in any cluster**.
 This allows you to effectively decouple the computational resources used for view maintenance from the resources used for query serving.